diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Hadoop daemons expose a web page (/stacks in the web UI) that produces a thread dump for all running threads in the `daemon’s JVM`.
 For example, you can get a thread dump for a resource manager from http://resource-manager-host:8088/stacks

 #### Metrics and JMX
-Metrics belong to a context; “dfs,” “mapred,” “yarn,” and “rpc” are examples of different contexts.
+Metrics belong to a context; “dfs", “mapred,” “yarn,” and “rpc” are examples of different contexts.
 Hadoop daemons usually collect metrics under several contexts.
 For example, datanodes collect metrics for the “dfs” and “rpc” contexts.

 **How Do Metrics Differ from Counters?**
-The main difference is their scope: metrics are collected by Hadoop daemons, whereas counters (see “Counters” on page 247) are collected for MapReduce tasks and aggregated for the whole job.
+`The main difference is their scope: metrics are collected by Hadoop daemons, whereas counters (see “Counters” on page 247) are collected for MapReduce tasks and aggregated for the whole job`.
 They have different audiences, too: broadly speaking, metrics are for administrators, and counters are for MapReduce users.

 The way they are collected and aggregated is also different.
 Counters are a MapReduce feature, and the MapReduce system ensures that counter values are propagated from the task JVMs where they are produced back to the application master, and finally back to the client running the MapReduce job. (`Counters are propagated via RPC heartbeats`; see “Progress and Status Updates” on page 190.) `Both the task process and the application master perform aggregation.`
-The collection mechanism for metrics is decoupled from the component that receives the updates, and there are various pluggable outputs, including local files, Ganglia, and JMX. `The daemon collecting the metrics performs aggregation on them` before they are sent to the output.
+The collection mechanism for metrics is decoupled from the component that receives the updates, and there are `various pluggable outputs, including local files, Ganglia, and JMX`. `The daemon collecting the metrics performs aggregation on them` before they are sent to the output.

 `All Hadoop metrics are published to JMX` (Java Management Extensions), so you can use standard JMX tools like JConsole (which comes with the JDK) to view them.
 For remote monitoring, you must set the JMX system property `com.sun.management.jmxremote.port` (and others for security) to allow access.
 To do this for the namenode, say, you would set the following in hadoop-env.sh:
 ```shell